We R Who We R: Writing and inspiration

-In mid-2010, there was a sudden surge in suicide rates amongst gay teenagers in the United States.
+In late 2010, there was a sudden surge in suicide rates amongst gay teenagers in the United States.
 In September 2010, at least six adolescents took their lives due to factors related to gay bullying.
 After reading about the surge of gay teen suicides, Kesha was inspired to write "We R Who We R", along with Dr. Luke, Benny Blanco, Ammo, and Jacob Kasher Hindlin.
 Production of the song was completed by Luke alongside Blanco and Ammo.
-After being nominated for the 2011 Billboard Music Awards, Kesha elaborated on the song's initial inspiration.
+After receiving 6 nominations at the 2011 Billboard Music Awards, Kesha elaborated on the song's initial inspiration.
 She stated that she was concerned with today's society, criticizing the fact that people have to hide themselves and pretend to be someone other than who they are.
 Regarding her music she said that it was not for everyone, claiming that she is a misfit in society and not everyone understands her or what she stands for.

-Kesha explained that she wanted the song to become a pride anthem; "I wanted to inspire people ... to be themselves.
+Kesha explained that she wanted the song to become a Pride anthem; "I wanted to inspire people ... to be themselves.
 It's a celebration of any sort of quirks or eccentricities."
 She elaborated, "I was really affected by the suicides that have been happening, having been subject to very public hatred [myself].
 I have absolutely no idea how these kids felt.
 What I'm going through is nothing compared to what they had to go through.
 Just know things do get better and you need to celebrate who you are.
 Every weird thing about you is beautiful and makes life interesting.
 Hopefully the song really captures that emotion of celebrating who you are ...
 I just felt like people hate because they don't understand or they're jealous, It's all coming from a very negative place and I really feel like people don't need to pay attention to that."